Plugin Wiki Pages

 • If the source Wiki page includes code blocks, they will need to be manually converted.
 Pandoc exports them as tables.

-2. Extract changelogs to a separate file
+2. Extract changelogs to a separate file or create GitHub releases for past versions.

 • Use versions as headers.
 Changelogs in Wiki often include release dates, but it is better to keep them in the text below the header.